Bunions; Corns; Hammertoe; Plantar fasciitis; Tarsal tunnel syndrome; Flat feet

 - Ice.
 Icing is particularly important to reduce swelling and promote recovery during the first 48 hours.
 Wrap a bag or towel containing ice around the injured area on a repetitive cycle of 20 minutes on, 40 minutes off.

 - Compression.
-Lightly wrap an Ace bandage around the area.
+Lightly wrap an elastic bandage (ACE bandage) around the area.

 - Elevation.
 Keep the foot raised on several pillows.